Research from SSW Faculty at Centers, Institutes, & External Partnerships

 “The literature on grieving mostly focuses on loss of loved ones,” says Gitterman.
 “We suggest that it’s a much broader concept.
 Losing home, becoming uprooted through natural disasters, losing time to drug addiction — there is mourning for that too.”
 Published in Clinical Social Work Journal, “Ambiguous and Disenfranchised Grief: An Overlooked but Critical Need for Social Work Intervention,” examines grief when a loved one is alive but no longer present, such as with an Alzheimer’s patient.

-Improving Outcomes for Young Adults in Foster Care
+Improving Outcomes for Young Adults

 More on Current Research at the School of Social Work